Vietnam's volatile stock market draws money, needs depth

 Despite the rebound in the Ho Chi Minh index this year, it still lags other markets.
 It fell 27 percent last year, compared to 22 percent for MSCI Frontier Markets and MSCI Asia ex Japan's 18 percent loss.

-The market capitalization of Ho Chi Minh's stock exchange, just under $28 billion, is much smaller than those of others in Southeast Asia.
-As of midday on Thursday, Indonesia's exchange had a capitalization of $351.5 billion, while Malaysia had $268.4 billion.
+The market capitalisation of Ho Chi Minh's stock exchange, just under $28 billion (17 billion pounds), is much smaller than those of others in Southeast Asia.
+As of midday on Thursday, Indonesia's exchange had a capitalisation of $351.5 billion (220.7 billion pounds), while Malaysia had $268.4 billion (168.5 billion pounds).

-Through February 22, Vietnam this year had attracted $32.3 million net inflows from equity funds.
-In the same period, some of its peers such as Malaysia, which only saw $12.2 million of fund inflows, data from fund flows tracker EPFR Global showed.
+Through February 22, Vietnam this year had attracted $32.3 million (20.2 million pounds) net inflows from equity funds.
+In the same period, some of its peers such as Malaysia, which only saw $12.2 million (7.6 million pounds) of fund inflows, data from fund flows tracker EPFR Global showed.

 LionGlobal's S$47.5 million Vietnam fund has been one of the beneficiaries, having gained 12.3 percent in January in US dollar terms, outperforming the benchmark's 10.4 percent rise for that month.